-Gerri’s idea of a perfect day always includes a book, preferably one with a happy ending.
-She writes what she likes to read: love stories set in small towns filled with people of faith and values, and short stories that explore the importance of community and connection.
+My idea of a perfect day always includes a book, or three, including one with a happy ending.
+I write Catholic historical romance novels and novellas set in pioneer Florida, and non-romance short stories that explore the importance of community, connection and human dignity.

-A former journalist, she edited The Parce Letters: Voices from the Past, a collection of primary sources on Florida pioneers, in 2004.
-She has been published twice in The Marjorie Kinnan Rawlings Journal of Florida Literature, in 2015 and 2018.
+-- The Parce Letters: Voices from the Past, a collection of primary sources on Florida pioneers, in 2004;

 -- Articles for The Marjorie Kinnan Rawlings Journal of Florida Literature in 2015 and 2018;

 -- Magazine articles and many newspaper articles from my years as a reporter, editor and layout artist/paginator in print journalism.